Syntax Evolution: Problems and Recursion: Problem Solving

 The connection between computing and problem solving goes back to the very foundation of computing. \cite Turing (1936) defines his machine in order to prove that the {\it Entscheidungsproblem}, which is the German word for `decision problem', is unsolvable.
 After defining the Turing machine, he shows that there is not any Turing machine that can solve the problem.
-Note that this proof is valid only under the assumption that Turing machines can solve any solvable problem.
+This proof is valid only under the assumption that the set of Turing machines exhausts the ways of solving problems, where each Turing machine is a way of solving, because then that no Turing machine solves a problem implies that there is no way of solving it.
+Summarizing it, we get Turing's identity between problem solving and computing.

 It is even more explicit \cite Post (1936), who writes that he has in mind a {\it general problem}, and then he goes on to define a `problem solver' which is very similar and equivalent to a Turing machine.